 Scholars participate in three years of required studio classes and electives, exposing students to higher educational opportunities and careers in the creative fields.
 This scholarship covers three years of studio instruction, all art materials for courses taken, Summer Scholars courses in July, a year-round college access program including SAT preparation, essay writing, and one-on-one guidance throughout the college application and financial aid process.
 Additional scholarships may be awarded for summer studio programs.

 Students are eligible to apply in their 9th grade year, for consideration for the program for the following year.
-Accepted 9th graders begin in the fall of the Sophomore year.
+Accepted students begin in the fall of their 10th grade year.

 - Attend a New York City public school;